 Meaning

-In the quote “Since the composer has said everything, if you discover everything, it will be enough and you will be a happy man.
+The message behind “Since the composer has said everything, if you discover everything, it will be enough and you will be a happy man.
 Don’t try to say it’s your taste, and because of that you are changing this or that.
-And I must say this respect is still there.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.
+And I must say this respect is still there.” revolves around happiness.
+It suggests that happiness is found in simple moments, making it relatable to many people's experiences.

 Theme